 So how do you work out your budget?

 Of course, it would be nice to think about the things you would like to have and then attach a value to them, and that total is your budget.
 Unfortunately, in the real world it works the other way around (or should work the other way around).
 Here, you determine how much money your parents, your partner’s parents (if the parents can help at all) and you yourselves have to spend on a wedding.
-That total is what you have to budget with, and all of the services and items needed for the wedding needs to come out of that pool of money.
+That total is what you have to budget with, and all of the services and items needed for the wedding need to come out of that pool of money.
 This can be a very awkward conversation to have, but it is necessary and vitally important.
 If you don’t have the money now, is there any way that you can save money?
-Then you need to work out a timeline so that you know at which dates you are looking at.
+Then you need to work out a timeline so that you know which dates you are looking at.

 After you have the round number that you can spend on your wedding, you need to consider a few things that have an impact on the prices and value of different services and products: